Curfew To Go Into Effect For LA, Other Purple Tier Counties Starting Saturday

 There are currently 41 California counties in the purple tier including Los Angeles, Orange, and San Diego County.

 The new orders will take effect at 10 p.m.
-Saturday, November 21.
-They will remain in effect until 5 a.m.
-December 21.
+Saturday.
+They will remain in effect until 5 a.m. on Dec.
+21.

+Due to the rise in #COVID19 cases, CA is issuing a limited Stay at Home Order.

+Non-essential work and gatherings must stop from 10pm-5am in counties in the purple tier.

 Newsom said the restrictions are in light of unprecedented spikes in COVID-19 cases across California.